VincenzoMuolo/vincenzomuolo/README.md

 * On the <b>frontend</b> side, i have learned <b>CSS</b> and <b>JavaScript</b>.
 * On the <b>backend</b>, i have learned <b>SQL</b>, <b>jQuery</b> to make custom requests and <b>PHP</b>, also using the PDO extension for security purposes.
-* I've also worked with <b>Android Studio</b>, where my assignments were to create the database, design the homepage app layout, and develop a mini-game of my own.
+* I've also worked with <b>Android Studio</b>.

 ### 🤖 Pepper Storyteller
 In this university projects, we built a website and an application for Pepper, a human-scale robot that interacts with people.
+On web, we developed a system where both guests and registered users can read posted stories on the website, while registered users have the option to write new ones which require admin approval.
+These stories can be accessed through Pepper, that uses hand gestures, images, and speech to narrate the selected story.
 The project webpage is currently hosted and accessible at this link  [HERE :link:](https://pepper4storytelling.altervista.org/index.php)

 ### 🧑‍⚕️ Pronuntia (⚙️ in progress)
 In this university project, we developed a website that provides speech therapists with a platform for handling patients and therapies.
 The website allows therapists to manage medical history tests, create targeted therapies for individual patients, perform diagnoses, and schedule appointments.
 It also features a client interface for patients to interact with the therapists.